Dr. Alex Bronstein was born in 1980.

-His main research interests are theoretical and computational methods in metric geometry and their application to problems in computer vision, pattern recognition, shape analysis, computer graphics, image processing, and machine learning.
+His main research interests are theoretical and computational methods in metric geometry and their application to problems in computer vision, pattern recognition, shape analysis, computer graphics, imaging and image processing, and machine learning.

-He has authored over 100 publications in leading journals and conferences, over a dozen of patents and patent applications, and the book Numerical geometry of non-rigid shapes (published by Springer).
-His h-index is 31.
+He has authored over 120 publications in leading journals and conferences, over two dozens of patents and patent applications, and the book Numerical geometry of non-rigid shapes (published by Springer).
+His h-index is 38.

 Alex Bronstein is the alumnus of the Technion Excellence Program and the Academy of Achievement, and a member of the IEEE.

 His research was recognized by numerous awards, including the Kasher prize (2002), Thomas Schwartz award (2002), Hershel Rich Technion Innovation award (2003), Gensler counter-terrorism prize (2003), the Copper Mountain Conference on Multigrid Methods Best Paper award (2005) and the Adams Fellowship (2006), the Krill Prize by Wolf Foundation (2012), and the European Research Council (ERC) Startup Grant (2013).

 Highlights of his research were featured in CNN, SIAM News, and in Prof. Guillermo Sapiro's Science Lecture "One small step for Gromov, one giant leap for shape analysis" that he gave in Oslo on the occasion of awarding Prof. Mikhail Gromov the 2009 Abel Prize, considered the "Nobel of Math".